Ugonz86/hike-pnw/README.md

 # **Hike PNW**
 ##### _*By Trevor Mackie, Uriel Gonzalez and Jordan Safford 11/22/19*_

 #### A website where a user can search for trails nearby or specific trail destinations and receive a list of trails with the address, description and weather.
-Data is gathered from hikingproject.com, googlemaps.com and darksky.com APIs.
+Data is gathered from various databases via APIs.

 ## **Specs**
 * _1. A user can ..._